friemen/examine/README.md

 Takes a predicate and a message and returns a constraint.

 **no-exception** --
-Takes a function that takes one argument and returns the exception message text if any is thrown.
+Takes a function with arbitrary number of arguments and returns a constraint that returns the exception message text if any is thrown.

 **Concrete constraints**: